Psychedelics for Autism

 Unfortunately, there are no large-scale studies on the potential of psychedelics in the treatment of autism.
 Back in the 60s and 70s there were a handful of studies on autistic children, but all suffered from severe design flaws which makes their results practically useless.
 Unsurprisingly, the reactions of children to doses of LSD was erratic and didn’t tell the researchers anything about the use of psychedelics to treat autism.

-A 2013 survey performed by scientist Alicia Danforth on hundreds of autistic adults showed that those who had taken MDMA reported significant improvements in their autistic symptoms.
+A 2013 survey performed by scientist Alicia Danforth on hundreds of autistic adults showed that those who had taken MDMA reported significant improvements in problems with social anxiety.
 Dozens of reports suggested that the psychedelic drug was directly responsible for improvements in wellbeing:

 “It feels nice to be able to change as a person; it was not something that I was expecting very much; for most of my life, I did not change.”